gazeldx/db_admin/README.md

 You can use it to manage multiple databases at the same time.

+Rails user can also use it because it is just a gem.
 Here are some demo pictures.

 ![Demo home](./lib/public/demo_home.png)